-- Increased need for legislative advocacy and an increasingly polarized political environment - Recent and continuing improvements in data collection practices in prior and current plan periods - Recent and continuing work on advancing equity in practices and programs (led by the IDEA Task Force)
+- Increased need for legislative advocacy and an increasingly polarized political environment - Recent and continuing improvements in data collection practices in prior and current plan periods - Recent and continuing work on creating collaborative environments and relationships.

 Who leads this pillar:

 Primary responsibility for the development of strategies leading to the outcome will be taken on by the Advocacy CAST Team, an interdisciplinary team of staff from across programs.